 Introduction to Drought Sustainability

-In an era where water conservation is paramount, understanding and implementing drought sustainability practices is crucial.
-This article explores the vital role of permeable surfaces in managing water resources effectively.
+In an era when water conservation is paramount, understanding and implementing drought-sustainability practices is crucial.
+This article explores the vital role of permeable surfaces in effectively managing water resources.

 Understanding Permeable Surfaces